Astroworld Festival: Response from Travis Scott

 The morning after the deadly performance, Scott released his initial statement.
-This statement was posted on Twitter and says "I'm absolutely devastated by what took place last night.
+This statement was posted on Twitter and reads: "I'm absolutely devastated by what took place last night.
 My prayers go out to the families and all those impacted by what happened at Astroworld Festival.
 Houston PD has my total support as they continue to look into the tragic loss of life.
 I am committed to working together with the Houston community to heal and support the families in need.
 Thank you to Houston PD, Fire Department and NRG Park for their immediate response and support.
 Love You All."
-Nearly a month after the deadly crowd rush, Travis Scott did an interview with Charlamagne tha God which was posted on Youtube on December 9, 2021.
-During the 50-minute interview, Scott displayed numerous emotions, beginning the interview by claiming he is an "emotional rollercoaster".
-In the interview, Charlamagne asked many times who the responsibility falls on for the safety of the concertgoers in which Scott replied "professionals".
-Travis Scott included his timeline of the disaster, saying that he was not aware of the deaths until minutes before the press conference.
-In addition, he included that he never heard distress from the crowd which would have caused him to stop the show.
-Scott told Charlamagne that he stopped his performance a couple of times to ensure that his attendees were OK, including that he goes off the fans' energy as a collective and did not hear any distress.
-Scott offered to cover the funeral costs for all 10 of the victims.
-According to attorneys of the families, at least 7 of the victims' families rejected his offer.
+Nearly a month after the deadly crowd rush, Scott was interviewed by Charlamagne tha God, and the video was posted on YouTube on December 9, 2021.
+During the 50-minute interview, Scott displayed emotion, claiming he was on an "emotional rollercoaster".
+In the interview, Charlamagne asked who was responsible for the safety of the concert-goers; Scott replied "professionals".
+Scott described his timeline of the disaster, saying that he was not aware of the deaths until minutes before the press conference.
+He added that he had not heard any distress from the crowd, which would have caused him to stop the show.
+Scott told Charlamagne that he stopped his performance more than once to ensure that his attendees were OK.
+He offered to cover the funeral costs for all 10 of the victims.
+According to attorneys of the families, at least seven of the victims' families rejected his offer.
 Travis Scott's legal team said the offer to pay for funeral costs would not have any impact on the lawsuits against Scott that were filed by the families.

 Travis Scott's girlfriend at the time, Kylie Jenner, was in attendance with her sister Kendall Jenner and daughter Stormi Webster.
-On an Instagram story posted by Kylie Jenner she shared her sympathy and condolences to the victims and families.
-In the story, Kylie Jenner wrote "Travis and I are broken and devastated.
+Jenner posted an Instagram story sharing her sympathy with the victims and their families, writing: "Travis and I are broken and devastated.
 My thoughts and prayers are with all who lost their lives, were injured or affected in any way by yesterday's events."
-During the performance, Kylie Jenner posted on Instagram multiple videos and pictures where an ambulance can be seen while Scott is performing.
-In her statement she included that both her and Scott "weren't aware of any fatalities until the news came out after the show and in no world would have continued filming or performing".
+During the performance, Jenner had posted several videos on Instagram in which an ambulance could be seen while Scott was performing.
+In her statement she claimed that neither she nor Scott had been "aware of any fatalities until the news came out after the show and in no world would have continued filming or performing".